paramono/feincms_simplegallery/README.rst

         )
     )

-    # tables will be rendered as either of these, depending on admin choice:
+    # galleries will be rendered as either of these, depending on admin choice:
-    # templates/content/feincms_simpletable/default.html
+    # templates/content/feincms_simplegallery/default.html
-    # templates/content/feincms_simpletable/other.html
+    # templates/content/feincms_simplegallery/other.html
     # ...

     Some of the templates (grid and lightbox) are bundled with the plugin